 Facial Recognition in Brick-and-Mortar Retail and the Restaurant Business

 Identifying the More Frequent Customers for Marketing Purposes

 First and foremost, you can identify regular customers of your brick-and-mortar store (or is it a restaurant?) and offer them discounts or additional perks.
-This can help encourage customer loyalty both among those who have just visited your store a few (say 3-5 times) and those, who are more frequent visitors but don’t just bother to obtain or carry a discount card, and can be persuaded to obtain one and start visiting you on a more regular basis.
+This can help encourage customer loyalty both among those who have visited your store just a few (say 3-5 times) and those, who visit you more frequently, but don’t just bother to obtain a discount card and can be persuaded to obtain one to start visiting you on a more regular basis.

 Determining How Suitable a Store or Restaurant Location Is for Business

 By giving you the ability to count the actual number of customers, visiting each of your physical stores, a Facial Recognition app will enable you to identify the reason for sluggish sales, or, conversely, an uptake in your business, - it is just your store’s location, or are there any other factors (such as, for instance, your employees, working hours or branding) at play here?

 Actually, Facial Recognition apps can be of immense assistance to the proprietors of supermarkets and restaurant chains even prior to when they set up store in a new location.
 When installed sufficiently in advance to when your business opens, such an app will tell you how suitable the public, visiting the spot, are for reaching your business goals.
 At the very least (although, there could be some other ways of doing this), you will simply be able to understand if there are enough folks in the area at a certain hour of day or night to make the sales you anticipate.

 Facilitating Product Promotion in Multiple Ways

 The ability of Facial Recognition software to determine a person’s sex and age helps one adjust one’s product offering accordingly and makes the introduction of a new product less risky and more predictable in terms of this product’s further performance.